ortus-docs/cachebox-docs/cachebox_object_stores/README.md

 So let's start investigating each of the object stores that are shipped with CacheBox.

-> **Important** Please note that each object store can have extra properties that need to be set in your cache configuration file.
+> **Caution** Please note that each object store can have extra properties that need to be set in your cache configuration file.